jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 * task (user or system)

-When multiple procedural statements are enclosed between begin … end, they execute sequentially.
+When multiple procedural statements are enclosed between begin and end, they execute sequentially.
 Since an ```always``` statement executes continuously, they are typically controlled using either delay control or event control mechanisms.
-Here is an example of a delay controlled procedural statement:
+Here is an example of a delay-controlled procedural statement:

 ```verilog
 always
  #5 CLK = ~CLK;
 ```

-In the above example, the statement will execute after every 5 units of time specified in the Verilog code, inverting the signal value every time it executes, thus generating a clock of 10 units period.
-The``` #5 CLK= ~CLK``` statement is considered a delay control, meaning the time delay between the statement encountered and actually executed is 5 time units.
-When the delay appears on the left side (as in above case), it is also considered as an inter-statement delay where the statement is blocked for that much time then gets evaluated and the result is assigned to the target.
-Below is the example that illustrates the effect of the inter-statement delay:
+In the above example, the statement will execute after every five units specified in the Verilog code, inverting the signal value every time it executes, thus generating a clock of 10 units.
+The ``` #5 CLK= ~CLK``` statement is a delay control, meaning the time delay between the statement encountered and executed is five time units.
+When the delay appears on the left side (as in the above case), it is also considered an inter-statement delay where the statement is blocked for that much time, then gets evaluated, and the result is assigned to the target.
+Below is an example that illustrates the effect of the inter-statement delay:

 ```verilog
 initial